-- Distance: 240 kilometers/149 miles
+- Distance: 240 kilometers (149 miles)

 - Highlights: Nugget Point Lighthouse, Jacks Bay, Cathedral Caves, McLean Falls, Curio Bay

 One of the most popular sights in the Catlins is the Nugget Point Lighthouse in Ahuriri Flat.
-In fact, I recommend starting your road trip here.
-Aim to get the lighthouse for sunrise for the most epic photo.
-Next stop should be Jacks Bay to see the huge sea lions on the beach!
+In fact, I recommend starting your road trip here!
+Aim to get the lighthouse before sunrise for the most epic photo.
+The next stop should be Jacks Bay to see the huge sea lions chilling out on the beach!